mharen/mharen.github.io/_posts/2010/2010-09-19-how-to-make-coffee-snob-worthy-coffee.md

 If you prefer a milder cup, brew to full strength, and then dilute with hot water.
 Brewing with too little coffee will result in over-extraction, and that means bitterness.
 </blockquote>

 If you follow the dilution method, I suggest switching to tea (pansy) or adding the plain water to the carafe after the coffee maker is ready to go, but before you start brewing.
-This will help things mix and rise to a nice temperature.  <h4>Your Next Bag</h4>
+This will help things mix and rise to a nice temperature.

+#### Your Next Bag

 After a few weeks you’ll run out of coffee.
 Buy a different variety next time to keep things interesting.
-Sarah always gets me something new, but nothing fancy, and the slight change every few weeks is great.  <h4>What About Organic/Fair Trade/Single Origin/Blah/Blah/Blah Coffee?</h4>
+Sarah always gets me something new, but nothing fancy, and the slight change every few weeks is great.

+#### What About Organic/Fair Trade/Single Origin/Blah/Blah/Blah Coffee?

 I honestly don’t know the first thing about any of that.
 My [resident hippie](http://footedjammies.blogspot.com/) buys coffee like a hippie so I guess I am passively endorsing some of those causes by drinking it, so there’s that.
-I suggest turning to Google for more info on those topics.  <h4>FAQ (i.e. Q&As I Made Up)</h4>
+I suggest turning to Google for more info on those topics.

+#### FAQ (i.e. Q&As I Made Up)

 **I have a fancy {coffee, coffee maker, beaker, flask, magical gem, etc.} and it makes *way* better coffee? **